 - Complement the business’ own views and technology forecasts with those provided by Gartner as an independent expert.

-Idea Time – Where are your products and services on the product lifecycle?
+Where are your products and services in the Product Lifecycle?

 If you have existing products and services, plot where each one of them is on the lifecycle diagram below.